Identifying Natural Infrastructure Opportunities in the Middle Neuse Watershed

 Project Summary

-Working within a multidisciplinary, inter-institutional research team led by NC Sea Grant and NC State Biological and Agriculture Engineering, the CDDL conducted geospatial analysis to identify areas where strategic natural infrastructure practices can be located in the Neuse River Basin to reduce flooding and provide water quality and habitat improvement.
+Working within a multidisciplinary, inter-institutional research team led by NC Sea Grant and NC State Biological and Agricultural Engineering, the CDDL conducted geospatial analysis to identify areas where strategic natural infrastructure practices can be located in the Neuse River Basin to reduce flooding and provide water quality and habitat improvement.
 The study assessed the flood storage potential for areas that experience repeated flooding and include converted wetlands, residential and commercial structures, large land parcels, agricultural operations, transportation routes, and population centers.
-Soil type, vegetation cover, land use and slope were key variables.
+Soil type, vegetation cover, land use, and slope were key variables.
 Specific infrastructure opportunities that were analyzed include:

 • Wetland Restoration